ravides19/kv_store/README.md

 - **node2**: HTTP Port 9001, Binary Port 9501
 - **node3**: HTTP Port 9002, Binary Port 9502

 This automatic port assignment eliminates the need to manually configure different ports for each node when running a cluster on a single machine.
+The test environment uses different default ports (5050/6060) to avoid conflicts with development/production servers.

 ### API Usage (Fully Functional)